 There are 2 types of weird as I see it.
 There’s interesting-weird, aka Garence, and there’s crazy-weird, where you suddenly realize why mental institutions exist.
 I address both of that in the series.
 One thing I’ve noticed is that there are a lot of shows that somewhat claim to be weird, but they seem to be written from an outsiders perspective.
 The only way I believe that you can write something as true to form as I set out to do, is to have lived the life of the character that you’re writing about.
 Otherwise, it won’t translate.

 15. How similar are you to this Garence character?

-Somewhat.
+I’m somewhat similar to Garence, but not a carbon copy or even close.
 The bulk of it comes from imagined situations based on what I would do in certain situations that would never happen in real life.
 There are a few quips here and there that I took from real life experiences, like the family reunion shirt gag (boy was he pissed), the peanut butter in the cereal thing, which was from when my brother was on a workout regimen and had to find some way to add protein to his breakfast.
 “There’s moisture in this” came from a trip back from a swap meet in Jersey where I said that to a friend of mine, whom at that time I’ve known for years and even then, he said to me “you’re weird”, so of course I had to put that in there.
-The line: “I think your dog wants to be in his natural habitat” came from when my neighbor’s dog used to bark incessantly and I was hoping that line would convince them to let the dog free.
-When I said it, my friend who overheard it was like “WHAT?”, so of course I had to finagle that line in there.
-It was like a half laugh, and a half “what the hell?”, which is the type of humor that I was going for when I set out to do this.
+The line: “I think your dog wants to be in his natural habitat” came from when my neighbor’s dog used to bark incessantly and I was hoping that line would convince them to let the dog free somewhere (didn’t happen).
+When I said it, my friend who overheard it was like “WHAT?”, so of course I had to finagle that line in there as well.
+Those little quips are combinations of half a laugh, and a half “what the hell?”, which is the type of humor that I was going for when I set out to do this.